-Number of human rights impact assessments (HRIAs) conducted during the reporting year to assess human rights risks in our supply chain HRIAs are conducted at a country-level and may include and assessment of Reckitt own operations (offices, R&D centres and manufacturing sites); Tier 1 entities including suppliers, third-party manufacturers and other service providers; and in-country brand value chains.
-Number Human rights impact assessments are completed by an external third-party partner informed by the UN Guiding Principles on Business and Human Rights (UNGPs).
-They may include: document reviews of policies, data, employment contracts process documents on grievance mechanisms and findings from previous internal and external audits. external research of publicly available information including government literature, media, job advertisement sites, publications by civil society organisations, and other publicly available information. internal and external stakeholder engagement including interviews with Reckitt personnel, international and local NGOs, and other relevant contacts. site visits and rightsholder engagement and employee surveys analysis and prioritisation of human rights risks, The appointed third-party completes the assessment on Reckitt's behalf.
+Definition Number of human rights impact assessments (HRIAs) conducted during the reporting year to assess human rights risks in our supply chain Scope HRIAs are conducted at a country-level and may include and assessment of Reckitt own operations (offices, R&D centres and manufacturing sites); Tier 1 entities including suppliers, third-party manufacturers (co-packers) and other service providers; and in-country brand value chains.
+Units Number Method Human rights impact assessments are completed by an external third-party partner informed by the UN Guiding Principles on Business and Human Rights (UNGPs).
+They may include: document reviews of policies, data, employment contracts process documents on grievance mechanisms and findings from previous internal and external audits. external research of publicly available information including government literature, media, job advertisement sites, publications by civil society organisations, and other publicly available information. internal and external stakeholder engagement including interviews with Reckitt personnel, international and local NGOs, and other relevant contacts. site visits and rightsholder engagement and employee surveys analysis and prioritisation of human rights risks, The state of Source The appointed third-party completes the assessment on Reckitt's behalf.
 The assessment findings are concluded with a final report and action plan prepared by the third-party and delivered to Reckitt.